cwmaguire/zombunity-mud/README.md

     Make sure you have La Clojure installed

-1. Start a REPL for the zombunity_http module
+1. Start a REPL for the <b>zombunity_http</b> module

     click on the module, press Ctrl+Shift+F10 or go to Tools -> Start Clojure Console

+    Note: it's important to click on the module first so that the appropriate jars are loaded in the REPL classpath

 1. Load the http.clj file to the REPL